Shop Subscribe

 • Classroom Blizzard: Pretend there’s an indoor blizzard and decorate the classroom with paper snowflakes.
 Allow students to wear a winter hat for the day.

-• Blizzard Science: Try this Easy Blizzard Science Experiment
+• Blizzard Science: Try this Snowstorm in a Jar Winter Science Experiment.

 2nd Day Theme – Reindeer: Mammal native to Eurasia and North America.

-• What Are Antlers For?
-Talk about how animals like reindeer use their antlers to protect themselves and to find a mate.
-Discuss the benefits of living in a herd and how they are able to protect each other by sticking together.
+• What Are Antlers For?: Talk about how animals like reindeer use their antlers to protect themselves and to find a mate.
+Discuss the benefits of living in a herd and how they can protect each other by sticking together.

 • Reindeer Craft: Make a classic reindeer craft by tracing and cutting out students’ hands to be used as antlers.